-One-quarter of American workers makes less than $10 per hour.
+One-quarter of American workers make less than $10 per hour.
 That creates an income below the federal poverty level.
 These are the people who wait on you every day.
-They include cashiers, fast food workers and nurse's aides.
+They include cashiers, fast food workers, and nurse's aides.
 Or maybe they are you.

 Income Inequality Facts

-During this same time period, average wages remained flat.
+During this same period, average wages remained flat.
 That’s despite an increase of worker productivity of 15 percent.
-Corporate profits increased 13 percent per year.
-(Source: The Big Squeeze, Steven Greenhouse, pp.6-9.)
+Corporate profits increased 13 percent per year, according to The Big Squeeze by Steven Greenhouse.

-Between 1979 and 2007, household income increased 275 percent for the richest 1 percent of households.
+Between 1979 and 2007, household income increased 275 percent for the wealthiest 1 percent of households.
 It rose 65 percent for the top fifth.

 Since the rich got richer faster, their piece of the pie grew larger.
-The richest 1 percent increased their share of total income by 10 percent.
+The wealthiest 1 percent increased their share of total income by 10 percent.

 Wal-Mart is the nation's largest employer, at 1.4 million.
-Unfortunately, it has set new standards in reducing employee pay and benefits.
+Unfortunately, it has set new standards for reducing employee pay and benefits.
 Its competitors must follow suit to provide the same "Low Prices."

 In recent years, the Federal Reserve deserves some of the blame.
 Record-low interest rates were supposed to spur the housing market, making homes more affordable.
 While that is the case, housing prices have leveled off in recent years.
 The average American still doesn't have enough income to buy a home.
 This is especially true for younger people who typically form new households.
 Without good jobs, they're stuck living at home or with roommates.

 By keeping Treasury rates low, the Fed created an asset bubble in stocks.
-This helps the top 10 percent, who now own 91 percent of the wealth in stocks and bonds.
+This helped the top 10 percent, who own 91 percent of the wealth in stocks and bonds.
 Other investors have been buying commodities, driving food prices up 40 percent since 2009.
 This hurts the "bottom" 90 percent, who spend a greater percentage of their income on food.
-(Source: "Liberals Love the 1 Percent," The Wall Street Journal, July 30, 2014.)

 Take A Global Perspective